-Wet air scrubbers for sugar dust collectionDust is often a major problem in a lot of different industries: coal dust from the air at loading facilities, asphalt dust during concrete production, heavy iron ore dust at iron mines, sugar dust, etc. The latter is a major nuisance for the sugar industry as it causes a substantial loss in revenue due to the loss of the final product in a form of sugar dust.
-Moreover, the presence of sugar dust in the air results in a coating of sugar grain on most surfaces which can disrupt the production process.
+Dust is often a major problem in a lot of different industries: coal dust from the air at loading facilities, asphalt dust during concrete production, heavy iron ore dust at iron mines, sugar dust, and more.
+TThe latter poses a significant problem for the sugar industry because it leads to considerable revenue loss from the final product resulting in sugar dust.
+The presence of sugar dust in the air results in a coating of sugar grain on most surfaces which can disrupt the production process.

 The common way of removing dry sugar dust from the air is with dry dust collectors, like baghouse filters and cartridge filters.
-However, the use of these systems is not the ideal solution for sugar dust scrubbing and possess numerous disadvantages:
+However, the use of these systems is not the ideal solution for sugar dust scrubbing and has numerous disadvantages:

-1. Explosion potential
+- Explosion potential

-1. High temperatures
+- High temperatures

 Generally, dry dust collectors are not well suited for high-temperature gases and require additional adjustments during the design process, which adds to the initial cost of the dry dust collector.

-1. Moisture in the gas stream
+- Moisture in the gas stream

 If the gas contains water steam, dry dust collectors get clogged and eventually shut down due to the build-up of the pollutant particles.

-Being a new type of wet air scrubber, Scroiler™ cleans air from gases, dust, vapors and other admixtures using water or other cleaning liquid.
+Being a new type of wet air scrubber, Scroiler™ cleans air from gases, dust, vapors, and other admixtures using water or other cleaning liquid.
 Scroiler™ produces the cleaning mist differently from other scrubber systems, which results in running costs that are much lower than for a common wet air scrubber.
 Scroiler™ is the new type of wet air scrubber that saves water.

-If you search for the best air treatment device to improve air quality, you can buy a high-tech completely new type of wet scrubber – a Multi-Vortex wet air scrubber produced by Redwood Technology.
+If you are looking for the best air treatment device to improve air quality, Redwood Technology offers a cutting-edge type of wet scrubber – a Multi-Vortex wet air scrubber.

 Redwood technology is a fast-growing vendor of wet air scrubbers.
 The multi-vortex scrubber can remove gas emissions, dust, vapors, and other pollutants from a gas stream.
 It is an innovative technology created to save water that makes it more cost-efficient and differs from other types of scrubbers.
 If you have any questions or would like to purchase a multi-vortex wet air scrubber, please contact us at info@rdwd.tech